Anita-P-B/TinyVisionPipeline/README.md

 ### 🔮 Prediction Utility (predict.py)

-The predict.py allows you to test your trained model easily by displaying predictions on images.
+The `predict.py` script allows you to test your trained model easily by displaying predictions on images.

 🔍 What it does:
 - Loads your trained model.